LING 502. Acoustic Phonetics. 3 Credits.

 LING 516.
 Phonology of Signed Languages.
 2-3 Credits.

 How the basic phonetic elements in a natural signed language function together in the phonological system of the language.
 Practice in the application of various theoretical frameworks to problem solving and analysis of specific signed languages, and in applying theoretical concepts of general phonology to signed language research.
-Prerequisites: LING 455 and proficiency in a natural signed language equivalent to at least one year of college-level study.
+Prerequisites: Proficiency in a natural signed language equivalent to at least one year of college-level study.
+Prerequisite or Corequisite: LING 455.
 SS.

 LING 519.
 Introduction to Literacy Principles.
 3 Credits.

 Introduction to literacy principles, methods, materials and programs in multilingual societies, especially those involving one or more minority languages.
 Includes language policy and planning, reading theory, materials design, and literacy program design and implementation, with special emphasis on training and assisting members of the minority language community to establish and maintain ongoing literacy programs.
-Intended as an introduction to the topic for field linguists who are not planning to be literacy specialists.
+Intended as an introduction to the topic for literacy technicians who will be assisting in literacy programs under the direction of experienced literacy specialists, or for field linguists who are not planning to be literacy specialists.
 Content is similar to the package of courses 520/521/522, but in less depth; it may be taught with some class sessions in common with the larger package.
-May not be used for graduate credit on the same program of study as 520/521/522.
-Prerequisites: LING 451 and LING 452 or equivalents.
-Corequisite (recommended): LING 530.
+Corequisite: LING 530 is recommended.
+Prerequisite or Corequisite: LING 470.
+SS.

 LING 520.
 Foundational Issues of Community-based Literacy in Multilingual Societies.
 3 Credits.

 Upon completion of this course, students will be able to: (a) explain in detail the inter-relationship between illiteracy, poverty, politics and environment; (b) identify and describe the major movements and trends in literacy; (c) explain and teach the principles of adult education; (d) identify the major "players" in the field of adult literacy; (e) explain the major issues involved in developing a multilingual education program for school children.
-Corequisites: LING 521, LING 522 and LING 530.
+Corequisites: LING 521 and LING 522.
+SS, odd years.

 LING 521.
 Literacy Program Planning and Management.
 3 Credits.

 Upon completion of this course, students will be able to: (a) explain, with examples, change processes in traditional communities; (b) design a complete literacy program; (c) explain alternative strategies for designing and managing a literacy program; (d) evaluate the need for external funding in a literacy program; (e) do detailed costing for a literacy program; (f) write a funding proposal for a literacy program; and (g) use the LinguaLinks Electronic Performance Support system and access relevant Internet resources.
-Corequisites: LING 520, LING 522 and LING 530.
+Corequisites: LING 520 and LING 522.
+SS, odd years.

 LING 522.
 Materials and Methods in Adult Literacy.
 3 Credits.

 Upon completion of this course, students will be able to: (a) explain some of the major theories of reading and the history of their evolution; (b) explain, describe, and critique various instructional strategies for teaching reading; (c) design instructional materials from any one of five different strategies for teaching reading; (d) design teacher training protocols for literacy programs; (e) design testing protocols for reading materials; (f) develop instructional materials for transitional literacy programs; (g) organize and direct a writers' workshop; and (h) explain the need for postliteracy materials and how to develop these.
-Corequisites: LING 520, LING 521 and LING 530.
+Corequisites: LING 520 and LING 521.
+SS, odd years.

 LING 526.
 Morphosyntax of Signed Languages.
 2-3 Credits.